 Your happiness is our priority.

 As a parent or guardian of a camper, you play an important role in the success of your camper’s experience.
 Sunset Lake is excited to partner with you to create an unforgettable experience for your camper.
 Your happiness is our priority.
 When you are ready to register, head over to Camps.
 You must log in or create an account at UltraCamp to finalize registration.
-Check out our FAQs for more summer camp information or Connect with us.
+Check out our FAQs for more summer camp information or Connect with us if you have any questions.

 Sign up for Camp